New York Knicks Odds

 There are futures with two choices, such as the Over/Under on win totals.
 This wager will look like a moneyline bet with odds on both sides.
 A multi-choice future, such as for teams to win NBA Finals, will list out odds for all teams in contention from top to bottom.
 The idea is to find the team you want at the best possible price, so line shopping can be helpful here.

-On the prop side, season-long options include players to win the MVP award or to take down the league scoring title.
+On the prop side, season-long options include players to take down the league scoring title.
 Single-game props are very popular in the high-scoring NBA.
 Each time the Knicks get set to take the floor, you’ll have lots of options to consider, including:

 - How many total points plus rebounds for Julius Randle: Over/Under 27.5?